 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-autoencoder: type of artificial neural network used for unsupervised learning, primarily for dimensionality reduction, feature learning, and data reconstruction.
+Autoencoder: Type of artificial neural network used for unsupervised learning, primarily for dimensionality reduction, feature learning, and data reconstruction.

 AI/ML model: A trained AI/ML model.

+AI/ML model data: The topology/structure of the AI/ML trained model (e.g. nodes, layers), parameters related to the training of the model, (e.g. weights, biases) and other data which may be dependent on the format used for the AI/ML model.

 Model inference: Process by which a deployed machine learning model generates a result [5].

+AI/ML task, AI/ML media Processing: Action that involves processing input media data using AI/ML model inferencing to achieve a specific objective (e.g. classification, object detection, translation), resulting in corresponding output media data.

 Inference engine: Functionality that provides runtime environment for a machine learning model and exposes corresponding machine learning model inference capability [5].

-AI/ML model subset: An elementary element of an AI/ML model that can be inferred independently.
+AI/ML model subset, AI/ML sub-model: A discrete component of a larger AI/ML model that can perfom inference independently.

-AI/ML model composition: The composition of an AI/ML Model into one or more AI/ML model subsets.
+AI/ML model composition: The composition of an AI/ML model into one or more AI/ML model subsets.

-AI/ML model split points: The points in a DNN AI/ML model where it is split into multiple AI/ML model subsets.
+AI/ML model split points: The points in a DNN AI/ML model where the model can be split into multiple distinct AI/ML model subsets.

-AI/ML inference endpoint: UE or Network inference engine that infers a result from executing an AI/ML model, or a part of it.Split AI/ML model: An AI/ML model composed of AI/ML subsets ) that distributed endpoints.
+AI/ML inference endpoint: UE or Network inference engine that executes an AI/ML model or a model subset

-.
+Split operation: Operation which consists in splitting an AI/ML model into AI/ML model subsets, a head subset that contains the same input as the full AI/ML model, and a tail subset that contains the same output as the full AI/ML model.

+Split AI/ML model: An AI/ML model composed of subsets ) (e.g. head and tail) that can be distributed across different endpoints.

+Split AI/ML model inference: Distributed inference performed on subsets of an AI/ML model across different endpoints.

+Tensor: A multi-dimensional array of numerical data used in AI/ML, defined by its shape (number and size of dimensions) and data type (e.g., float32, int64).

+AI/ML media data: Media data used in AI/ML media services, typically including images, video, text, audio and speech.
+May refer to input media data or output media data.

+Input AI/ML media data: Raw or preprocessed media data captured from a data source (e.g. camera, microphones), including images, video, text, audio and speech that serves as the input for AI/ML models or AI/ML model subsets.

+Output AI/ML media data: Inference output data that has been post-processed to meet the specific requirements of the targeted AI/ML model and application expectations.

+Inference input data: Input media data pre-processed to meet the specific requirements of a target AI/ML model, used as input by the AI/ML model or its head subset to perform inference.

+Inference output data: The results produced by the AI/ML model or its tail subset after performing inference.